FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 We need to import this file into our form widget file.

-__Note:__ _Please feel free to redajust the models to your liking this is just how I did it at the time if you think you can structure it better go ahead_
+**Note:** _Please feel free to readjust the models to your liking this is just how I did it at the time if you think you can structure it better go ahead_

 ## TextFields

-Let's create a __FormTextField__ for the card holder's name and get its value.
+Let's create a **FormTextField** for the card holder's name and get its value.
 We will discuss two ways to get data from a FormTextField.
-In this text field we'll use the simple appraoch which works by saving the value to an instance of __CardDetails__.
+In this text field we'll use the simple approach which works by saving the value to an instance of **CardDetails**.

 ```dart
 class _PaymentFormState extends State<PaymentForm> {